 Straight Up Costs

 If you are looking purely at direct costs, for the same property type and the same location, the national average suggests that it is around $90,000 cheaper to buy a property than to build your own.
 The reason for this is very simple, and that is because most real estate companies build in bulk, meaning they buy materials in bulk and given that they are asking less from the construction firm than a custom builder, they pay less for that too.
-But keep in mind this is not always true, for example in Sydney this is one place where it is actually cheaper to build, owing to the highly priced stamp duty.
+But keep in mind this is not always true.
+For example, in Australia, whether you’re in Sydney or Townsville it is usually cheaper to get a Townsville home builder to build a house, owing to the highly priced stamp duty.

 While the straight up costs are important, this metric focuses purely on the dollar value of what is involved in buying or building a property.
 There is of course much more to buying a new place in terms of value, beyond the dollar cost.
 For example there is time to consider, which is an important aspect with any house decision.
 The time involved with searching for and buying a newly built properly is far less than if you were to go through the design and build process with architects and custom home builders.
 The value of your time will also depend on what timeline you have available.
 For example, if you have to be in the property for a new job position in 6 months time then every second counts.
 But on the other hand if you are in no rush then your time is less costly and a custom build could work better.